 Charges: € 20 onwards

-8. Ca’ Rezzonico – Displaying works of finest Italian artists
+8. Ca’ Rezzonico – Finest Italian artwork display

 Ca’ Rezzonico is a public museum located on the bank of Grand Canal and one of the best places to visit in Venice.
 This is one of the 11 museums managed by Fondazione Musei Civici di Venezia authority and has outstanding collections of paintings and sculptures including masterpieces by Titian, Mantegna, Van Dyck, Tullio Lombardo, and Bernini.
 The museum also boasts of its marvelous collection of Venetian glasswork and vintage furniture.